romanzy313/ts-duplex/README.md

 # Getting started

+// define types on one object

+// use proxy to make types refactorable?
+// can separate dots into thier own recursive types

 clone the repo and detach from

 ```bash
 git clone https://github.com/romanzy-1612/modern-ts-lib-starter.git PROJECTNAME
 cd PROJECTNAME